A New Basis for Sparse Principal Component Analysis: Simulation studies

 We applied the six sparse PCA methods to each simulated data matrix $X$ with $k=2,4,6,...,16$.
 For each $k$, we imposed the same $\ell_{1}$-norm constraint on the sparse loadings for all methods.
-Specifically, for SCA, and SPC, we directly configured the sparsity controlling parameters to $2.5k$.
-As for SPCA, GPower and SPCAvRP, to ensure a fair comparison, we tuned the parameters such that the returned loadings all have the same $\ell_1$ norm of $2.5k$.
+Specifically, for SCA, and SPC, we directly configured the sparsity controlling parameters to $2.5k$.\footnote{The coefficient 2.5 is calculated from $\lambda/16$, assuming that the 16 sparse PCs have equally distributed $\ell_1$-norm.} As for SPCA, GPower and SPCAvRP, to ensure a fair comparison, we tuned the parameters using binary search such that the returned loadings all have the same $\ell_1$ norm of $2.5k$.
 To evaluate sparse PCs, we define the cumulative proportion of variance explained (PVE) by the first $k$ sparse PCs as $\norm{X_Y}\F^2$, where $X_Y=XY(Y\T Y)^{-1}Y\T$ \citep{shen2008sparse}.
-Note that the PVE by sparse PCs is upper bounded by that of traditional PCs (no sparsity constraint).
+Note that the PVE by sparse PCs is upper bounded by that of ordinary PCs (no sparsity constraint).
 Therefore, we also applied PCA to $X$ for comparison.
 Figure \ref{fig:4_pve} displays the mean PVE for different PCA methods, varying the requested number of PCs from 2 to 16.
 It can be seen that SPCAvRP and SPCA explained less than half of the PVE by PCA, and that GPower and SPC both exhibited some improvements over SPCA.
 For GPower, we tested both the single-unit and the block versions, but the block version often converged to a defective solution with some columns decaying to all zeros.
 This happened when the number of targeted PCs went above 5 in this simulation.
+As such, we display only the single-unit version of the results.
 Overall, SCA performed the best among sparse PCA methods and were the closest to PCA.
 In addition, the SCA algorithm converged with fewer iterations than the other sparse PCA methods (see Table \ref{tab:iter} for a comparison when $k=16$).
 We also observed that using the varimax rotation (SCA), the algorithm was more computationally efficient than using the absmin rotation (SCA-absmin).